medusa-project/ideals/README.md

 The queries that the application needs to send to OpenSearch tend to be very long and complicated.
-The Indexed concern also provides a `search()` class method that returns one of the AbstractRelation implementations.
-These work similar to ActiveRecord::Relation, using the Builder pattern to greatly simplify the process of searching.
+The Indexed concern also provides a `search()` class method that returns one of the `AbstractRelation` implementations.
+These work similar to `ActiveRecord::Relation`, using the Builder pattern to greatly simplify the process of searching.

 Indexing and searching features both rely on the OpenSearchClient class, which